retooth2/xenharmlib/doc/prim_interval_fan.rst

 Interval fans can be constructed element-wise.
-In line with xenharmlib's immutable object design, this is not done with an append method like in standard python, but with a method that returns a scale with an additional element:
+In line with xenharmlib's immutable object design, this is not done with an append method like in standard Python, but with a method that returns a scale with an additional element:

 .. tabs::